Featuring the Protecting

 press circuit in alignment with ongoing overtures of 'official silence' about her actual fate from the U.S. department of

-of extra fuel reserves, she flew aimlessly over the Pacific Ocean until she simply crashed and sank at unknown coordinates.
+thousand miles worth of extra fuel reserves, she flew aimlessly over the Pacific Ocean until she simply crashed and sank at

-national news media reporters still aren't allowed to touch it.
+and full-proof anymore, national news reporters are not allowed to touch it.

 The goal of this truthful reveal about Amelia

 Earhart is to culminate with public thought holding a higher regard for Amelia's profound legacy.